carpentries/governance/minutes/2021/EC-minutes-2021-06-15.md

 * Action item:
   * Executive Director to get these steps in writing to the Executive Council.
-  * EC Chair: Ddiscuss this topic further with the Officers Committee.
+  * Executiv Council Chair: Ddiscuss this topic further with the Officers Committee.

 #### Non-verbal updates